History of Veterans Day Facts: Honouring Our Heroes

 Keynotes

-- Veterans Day began as Armistice Day in 1918, marking the end of WWI, and was renamed in 1954 to honor all U.S. veterans.
+Veterans Day Facts show it began as Armistice Day in 1918 and was renamed in 1954.

-- Veterans Day has no apostrophe, reflecting its purpose to honor all veterans collectively.
+The holiday has no apostrophe, honoring all veterans collectively.

-- A national moment of silence at 11 a.m. on November 11 allows Americans to reflect on veterans’ sacrifices.
+A moment of silence at 11 a.m. reflects on veterans’ sacrifices.

-- Veterans Day honors all veterans, while Memorial Day, observed in May, specifically remembers those who died in service.
+Veterans Day honors all veterans, while Memorial Day honors those who died in service.

 1. Veterans Day Began as Armistice Day

-In 1954, President Dwight D. Eisenhower signed a bill to rename Armistice Day as Veterans Day.
-This change recognized all veterans, not just those who served in World War I. The name shift made the holiday more inclusive, honoring the sacrifices of veterans from every conflict and military branch.
-Today, Veterans Day represents respect for all who served, reflecting the diversity of veterans’ experiences.
+In 1954, President Dwight D. Eisenhower officially changed Armistice Day to Veterans Day to honor all U.S. veterans, not just those from World War I. The new name made the holiday inclusive, recognizing the service and sacrifices of veterans from every era and military branch.

 8. Veterans Day as a Federal Holiday